mistweaverco/kulala-fmt/README.md

 }
 ```

+### in-request-vars

-When using request variables (like optaining a token from a previous request) you may assign thie to a document after the request and don't force to put it at the top of the file.
+When using request variables (like optaining a token from a previous request)
+you may assign thie to a document after the request and
+don't force to put it at the top of the file.

-This can be done by using `--inrequestvars`
+This can be done by using `--in-request-vars`

 ```http
 ###